Blaze349/Jekyll-Mono/_posts/2017-04-17-Python-Real-Problem.md

-# Python - the real problem

-I've been thinking about why I don't like programming in python.
+I've been contemplating about why I don't like programming in python.
 I don't mind using python for shell scripting, its much better than bash scripting and with PyPi is super fast.
 But for general coding I find it difficult to read and write.